hcgatewood/kuba/README.md

   --ssh-bastion TEXT  SSH bastion option to use with kuba ssh.
   --ssh-use-name      Use name option to use with kuba ssh.
   --list              Just list all resource aliases.
+  --listq TEXT        Same as --list, but filter for the query.
   --debug             Print debug info to stderr.
   -h, --help          Show this message and exit.
 ```